FrancescoSaverioZuppichini/glasses-2.0/docs/tutorial/configurations.md

 Configurations are necessary when we need to store a specific set of parameters for a model.
 For example, if a model was trained on dataset `X` with ten classes, our configuration will contain all the parameters need to create that specific model.

-In most libraries, configuration are serialized files (e.g. `yml`), in glasses they are piece of code.
-This allow the user to take advante of it's IDE and see the parameters at any point in time.
+In most libraries, configurations are serialized files (e.g. `yml`), in glasses, they are code.
+This allows the user to take advantage of its IDE and see the parameters at any point in time.

 ## Basic `Config`